 - generally learn their way around the medical school as well as the campus.

 The result is that, for these students, much of the mystery of medical school is removed and they are much better prepared for the Fall.

-This program is open to any incoming first year.
-It is especially beneficial for students who were non-science majors, had lower than normal MCAT scores, have been away from school for a while, are feeling very anxious about medical school or, in some other way, are nontraditional medical students.
+This program is open to select incoming first year.
+It is especially beneficial for students who were non-science majors, had lower than normal MCAT scores, have been away from school for a while, or, in some other way, are nontraditional medical students.
 Enrollment is limited.
-Selection of PSP participants is based on need, strength of interest in the program, and when the PSP application was received.
-Participants who complete the program receive a small stipend.